 and $\langle Z_1\otimes Z_1 \rangle_\Phi=-1$.
 Therefore,

-In conclusion, this proves that the designed experiment achieves (algebraic) maximum of CHSH quantity, thus, overcoming the Tsirelson bound valid for quantum states and demonstrating the existence of Popescu-Rohrlich non-local box.
-Let us stress that the induced probabilities $P(x,y|X,Y)$ are indeed no-signaling.
+In conclusion, this proves that the designed experiment achieves algebraic maximum of CHSH quantity, thus, overcoming the Tsirelson bound valid for quantum states and demonstrating the existence of PR box.
+Let us recall that the induced probabilities $P(x,y|X,Y)$ and the channel $\cE$ are indeed no-signaling.